 Use care when growing and displaying these common poisonous plants in your home.
 This is not a comprehensive list; contact your local Extension Service for more information.

-(Narcissus selections): Many spring bulbs, including hyacinths and daffodils forced for indoor blooms, are toxic if eaten by humans or pets.
+Planning on forcing bulbs indoors?
+Many spring bulbs, including hyacinths and daffodils forced for indoor blooms, are toxic if eaten by humans or pets.
 Eating the bulbs (which can be mistaken for shallots or onions) can cause intense stomach problems, high blood pressure, irregular heartbeat, and even death.

-(Dieffenbachia selections): This popular houseplant grows in low-light conditions.
+Dieffenbachia selections grow in low-light conditions.
 It's earned one of its common names, dumb cane, because of the symptoms that occur when it's eaten.
 The sap causes the tongue to burn and swell, enough to block off air to the throat.
 It can be fatal to both humans and pets if ingested in large amounts.

-(Lilium longiflorum): Cats have been known to suffer serious damage after eating Easter lilies.
+Cats have been known to suffer serious damage after eating Easter lilies.
 Eating small amounts of any part of the plant can lead to a cat's death from kidney failure if not treated by a veterinarian within 18 hours.
 The plant is not poisonous to children, but they can choke on pieces of it.

-(Nerium oleander): All parts of oleander, a popular indoor flowering shrub, are extremely poisonous.
+All parts of oleander, a popular indoor flowering shrub, are extremely poisonous.
 Wear gloves and wash your hands when pruning and taking cuttings to be sure you don't accidentally ingest the sap.
 It can be fatal if eaten.

-(Cycas revoluta): One of the oldest living plants on earth, sago palm may have survived so long because animals don't eat it.
+One of the oldest living plants on earth, sago palm may have survived so long because animals don't eat it.
 All parts of the plants, including the seeds and roots, are poisonous.
 Ingesting sago palm causes vomiting and diarrhea, and may lead to liver failure.